SiegeEngineers/aoe2map/README.md

 - The mappack creator now allows to individually configure the probability for each map to be chosen.

+- Improved the map normalisation in the mappack creator.

 - The `api/version` call now actually outputs useful information.

 - Added `api/allmaps` call, which returns a list containing uuid, name, authors